-Commenters generally supported this aspect of the proposal; 59 however, one commenter suggested that the rule should explicitly state that the non-cash compensation provision applies to public offerings, and not private placements.
-60
+Commenters generally supported this aspect of the proposal;52 however, one commenter suggested that FINRA explicitly state that the non-cash compensation provision applies to public offerings, and not private placements.53 ii.
+Total Production and Equal Weighting Requirements

-Because Rule 2810 by its terms applies only to public offerings, FINRA believes that such additional clarification in this section is
+Inasmuch as Rule 2810 by its terms applies only to public offerings, FINRA believes that such additional clarification in this section is unnecessary.
+FINRA has reproposed the same amendment to Rule 2810(c)(2) as in the Original Proposal.